gundamMC/animius/docs/commands/overview.md

 Parse a raw sentence as input and set it as an intent NER data.
 ```
 intentNERDataSetParseInput --name 'myData' --x 'hey how are you'

+intentNERDataSetParseInput -n 'myData' -x 'hey how are you'
 ```
 Keyword Arguments: